 Dear Community Neighbors,

-This site provides highlights of the redesigned project and includes detailed answers to your most frequently asked questions below.
+This site provides highlights of the project and includes detailed answers to your most frequently asked questions below.
 If you have additional questions or concerns, please contact us.

 1130 N. State Street